ncayllahua/GigisPizzaHOL/serverless/fn_discount_cloud_events_resource_principals.md

 You must create the security policies in OCI to grant access to Object Storage and Functions from Other Serverless Functions.

 ### Create a Dymanic Group
-First, you must to create a Dynamic Group.
-A dynamic Group is a special group that contains OCI resources instead of regular users.
+First, you must to create a **Dynamic Group**.
+A Dynamic Group is a special group that contains OCI resources instead of regular users.
 More information about Dynamic Groups in the [Oracle Cloud SDK Documentation](https://docs.cloud.oracle.com/en-us/iaas/tools/oci-cli/2.14.0/oci_cli_docs/cmdref/iam/dynamic-group.html) and [OCI Documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm)

 Click on Main menu icon (hamburguer)->Identity->Dynamic Groups.